fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

     # Now, add the version specification to "block" the major upgrade:
     gem 'aasm', '~> 4.12'

-By doing this, it prevents to use a new major version which may brake some tests
+By doing this, it prevents to use a new major version which may break some tests

 !SLIDE center